Kialo requires cookies to work correctly.

 Online political discussion tends to be toxic, and the quality of online discussion on law-making platforms would be so bad as to be unusable.

-Historically, most forms of direct democracy have resulted in violations of the rights of minorities.
+There are significant examples of direct democracy violating the rights of minorities.

 The established system of representative democracy has filters and professionals who draft implementable laws.
 Crowdsourcing this process would just result in noise.